Penn State Nittany Lions: Wrestling

+Penn State has one of the most competitive Division I collegiate wrestling programs in the nation.
 Before joining the Big Ten, Penn State was a member of the Eastern Wrestling League from 1976 to 1992.
 Before that, Penn State was a member of the Eastern Intercollegiate Wrestling Association (EIWA).

 In April 2005, Penn State broke ground on a construction project designed to expand and modernize Rec Hall for the students, faculty, and staff who use the facility.
-As part of this renovation, Intercollegiate Athletics created the Lorenzo Wrestling Complex that ranks among the nation's finest facilities in the sport.
+As part of this renovation, Intercollegiate Athletics created the Lorenzo Wrestling Complex which ranks among the nation's finest facilities in the sport.

-Penn State Wrestling, under the guidance of head coach Cael Sanderson, entered the final session of the 2019 NCAA Championships having already clinched their eighth team title in nine years.
-Sanderson's squad left the National Finals and PPG Paints Arena with three individual National Champions.
-Penn State had five NCAA finalists for the fourth straight year and won three titles, beginning at 285 with senior Anthony Cassar(Rocky Hill, N.J.) winning his first.
-Jason Nolf (Yatesboro, Pa.) and Bo Nickal (Allen, Texas) each won their third straight crowns.
+Under head coach Cael Sanderson, Penn State entered the final session of the 2019 NCAA Championships having already clinched their eighth team title in nine years.
+Sanderson's squad left the National Finals and PPG Paints Arena with three individual national champions.
+Penn State had five NCAA finalists for the fourth straight year and won three titles, beginning at 285 with senior Anthony Cassar of Rocky Hill, New Jersey winning his first.
+Jason Nolf of Yatesboro, Pennsylvania and Bo Nickal of Allen, Texas each won their third straight crowns.
 The Nittany Lions won the team race with 137.5 points, finishing over 40.0 points ahead of second place Ohio State, which had 96.5.
 Oklahoma State finished third with 84.0.
 Penn State was the only team to score over 100.0 points.

-Penn State's national championship win in 2019 extended the program's streak to 4.
-A team from the Big Ten Conference has won the last 13.
+Penn State has won 13 NCAA Championships including 12 of the last 14.
+The Nittany Lions have taken home the title in 1953, 2011, 2012, 2013, 2014, 2016, 2017, 2018, 2019, 2022, 2023, 2024, 2025.
+Penn State holds the top two highest NCAA Championship points records breaking Iowa's 170-point mark with 172.5 in 2024 and 177 in 2025.

 Team sports

-Penn State offers a program of "team sports," programs that have not been granted full varsity status, but are members of the Athletic Department and receive greater support than club sports.
+Penn State offers a program of "team sports," programs that have not been granted full varsity status but are members of the Athletic Department and receive greater support than club sports.
 Penn State team sports "compete nationally at the highest level."
 Rugby (men's and women's) has been a team sport since 2005.
-Ice Hockey (men's and women's) was a team sport from 2005 until 2011, and has since been elevated to varsity status.
+Ice Hockey (men's and women's) was a team sport from 2005 until 2011 and has since been elevated to varsity status.